olofer/wasmem/README.md

 Blah.

 ## TODO
-- enable correct boundary conditions: periodic, reflective, and eventually PML
+- periodic, PEC, PMC, and ABC boundaries
 - evaluate/visualize total EM field energy density
-- enable point and line sources with specified frequency and duration
+- enable point and line sources with specified frequency and duration & Ricker wavelet pulse
 - speed up main rasterizer (how?)
 - have a little ruler in the image which shows the scale of the spatial domain
-- keypress for simulation state reset (time=0, cleared fields; but no edits to domain spec)
+- keypress for simulation state reset (time=0, cleared fields; but no edits to domain spec; pause sim)

 ## References
 - https://en.wikipedia.org/wiki/Finite-difference_time-domain_method